 “The goal of meditation is not to control your thoughts, it’s to stop letting them control you.”

-Meditation has become a mainstream practice worldwide.
+Meditation has become mainstream worldwide.
 An estimated 200 to 500 million people now meditate globally1, and the number of adults practicing in the U.S. has increased significantly in recent years2.
 These trends reflect a cultural shift toward looking inward for answers.

 Uncovering Your Authentic Self